 You see, in the commercial embroidery industry, the shapes of most hoops are circular & round.
 While in the home embroidery industry, most hoops are square or rectangular which is why you get sizes like 5 x 7 hoops.

 Now logically, the commercial (or circular) hoops do make more sense.
 The reason is because with the rectangular hobbyist hoops, there are 4 corners where the fabric is held securely.
 However, the long straight areas of the hoop between the corners are not held as tight or securely.
 This leads to the fabric becoming loose and causing issues like design misregistration & puckering.

 Now with the commercial hoops being circular, the material is held down securely and evenly within all areas of the hoop.
 Instead of only having 4 strong corners, the pressure is evenly dispersed throughout the entire hoop which makes the fabric less likely to become lose & pull inwards.
 Think of it like a drum: a drum is circular so that the drum skin (as they call it) can be stretched evenly across the drum to make it tight.

-To this day, I personally do prefer to use circular hoops over square- or rectangular-shaped ones because it does a better job of holding your fabric & stabilizer securely in place.
+To this day, I personally do prefer to use circular hoops over square or rectangular-shaped ones because it does a better job of holding your fabric & stabilizer securely in place.
 However, it is in no way a must.
-Some home and commercial crossover machines do come with circular hoops, such as the Redline 1501 embroidery machine.
+Some home and commercial crossover machines do come with circular hoops.
 But you’re often able to custom order circular hoops for most home machine brands, too.

 Machine Embroidery Hooping Tutorial